satheeshkmr955/twitch-clone/feature-and-issue.md

   - [x] credentials signin
   - [x] password show/hide
 - [x] not showing skeleton of sidebar since
+- [ ] need to add rating limiting, ban on fail
+- [ ] loader on sign up and sign in
 - [ ] manage user
   - [ ] user update
     - [ ] name